01 of 07

-- If your faucet was leaking from the spout body neck then remove the O-ring the faucet body neck.
+- If your faucet was leaking from the spout body neck, then you must remove the O-ring from the faucet body neck.

 Coat the new O-ring with a light coating of silicone plumbers grease and replace and install it by setting it in the groove on the faucet body.

 - Replace the new or cleaned rubber seals back into their seal seats.

 - Place the disc cartridge back into the faucet body aligning the tabs on the cartridge with the notches in the faucet body.